eimarramos/Doppio.MAUI.Hexagonal.SampleProject/README.md

 # ☕ .NET MAUI Sample Project
 ### Built with .NET 9 using Entity Framework Core and Repository Pattern following Hexagonal Architecture

 This is a sample .NET MAUI project built with .NET 9, demonstrating a clean implementation of the **Hexagonal Architecture** design pattern.
-It leverages **Entity Framework Core** and the **Repository Pattern** to deliver a ready-to-use solution featuring a complete example of CRUD operations.
+It leverages **Entity Framework Core 9 + SQLite** and the **Repository Pattern** to deliver a ready-to-use solution featuring a complete example of CRUD operations.

 ---